TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 `Unique` : Made to download individual videos made by creators (naming scheme: `Title - Uploader - 20201231/Title - Uploader - 20191231 [VIDEOID].ext`).

-## Videos that are only availible in a certain region?
+## Region-restricted videos?

 --ignore-errors and --download-archive archive.log will silently skip such videos.

-Switch between US and Germany, and france if you follow some french content, or in general.
-(If you follow a specific country content, switch to that country)
+Using a VPN, switch between US and Germany.
+Or in general: if you follow a specific country's content, switch to that country (e.g. switch to France if you follow French content)

 # Details :